 - 657-3.5(155A) Certification of pharmacy technicians.
 Except as provided in subrule 3.5(1), all pharmacy technicians shall be required to be nationally certified as provided by this rule.
 National certification acquired through successful completion of any NCCA-accredited pharmacy technician certification program and examination fulfills the requirement for national certification.
 National certification does not replace the need for licensed pharmacist control over the performance of delegated functions, nor does national certification exempt the pharmacy technician from registration pursuant to these rules.
 A certified pharmacy technician shall maintain the technician's national certification, in addition to the technician's Iowa registration, during any period of employment in an Iowa pharmacy as a certified pharmacy technician. - 3.5(1) Pharmacy technician trainee.
-A person who is in the process of acquiring national certification as a pharmacy technician shall register with the board as a pharmacy technician trainee.
-The registration shall be issued for a period of one year and shall not be renewed. - 3.5(2) Certified pharmacy technician.
-All applicants for a new pharmacy technician registration except as provided by subrule 3.5(1), and all applicants for renewal of a pharmacy technician registration, shall provide proof of current national pharmacy technician certification and shall complete the application for certified pharmacy technician registration.

-[ARC 8673B, IAB 4/7/10, effective 6/1/10; ARC 9009B, IAB 8/11/10, effective 7/23/10; ARC 9407B, IAB 3/9/11, effective 4/13/11; ARC 1785C, IAB 12/10/14, effective 1/14/15]

-657-3.6(155A) Extension of deadline for national certification.
+A person who is in the process of acquiring national certification as a pharmacy technician shall register with the board as a pharmacy technician trainee pursuant to rule 657-3.9(155A). - 3.5(2) Certified pharmacy technician.
+All applicants for a new pharmacy technician registration except as provided by subrule 3.5(1), and all applicants for renewal of a pharmacy technician registration pursuant to rule 657-3.10(155A), shall provide proof of current national pharmacy technician certification and shall complete the application for certified pharmacy technician registration.
+[ARC 8673B, IAB 4/7/10, effective 6/1/10; ARC 9009B, IAB 8/11/10, effective 7/23/10; ARC 9407B, IAB 3/9/11, effective 4/13/11; ARC 1785C, IAB 12/10/14, effective 1/14/15; ARC 6076C, IAB 12/15/21, effective 1/19/22] - 657-3.6(155A) Extension of deadline for national certification.
 Rescinded ARC 1785C, IAB 12/10/14, effective 1/14/15.

-657-3.8(155A) Application form.
+657-3.8(155A) Application.

-- 3.8(1) Required information.
-The application for a certified pharmacy technician registration or pharmacy technician trainee registration shall include the following:

-- a.
-Information sufficient to identify the applicant including, but not limited to, name, address, date of birth, gender, and social security number;
+- 3.8(1) An applicant shall submit a completed application along with the appropriate nonrefundable application fee pursuant to rule 657-3.9(155A) or 657-3.10(155A). - 3.8(2) The application shall include: - a.
+Information sufficient to identify the applicant including, but not limited to, name, address, date of birth, gender, and social security number; - b.
+Current place or places of employment; - c.
+Criminal or disciplinary action history;

-- b.
-Educational background;

-- c.
-Work experience;

-- d.
-Current place or places of employment;